Page contents

 option to mark rows that change when you or someone else make a change in the schedule

-help like manual, video tutorial and helpdesk
+help like manual, videos and helpdesk

 Edit schedule